Afghanistan

 Preference Utilisation vs. total eligible imports

 While Afghanistan’s preference utilisation rate shows some fluctuations, it follows an overall upward trend.
 Further potential to increase the use of preferences becomes evident when regarding the individual product sections.
 The preference utilisation rates of the two largest sections, fruits and vegetables and textiles, still show further potential.
-A number of product sections, including mineral products, machinery, and transport equipment currently do not use preferences at all.

 The largest product sections under EBA